clhedrick/kerberos/README.md

 that principal, and presumably fail.

-ccselect-plugin contains a plugin that will cause GSSAPI to pick the principal that's based on your username.
+ccselect-plugin contains a plugin that will cause GSSAPI to pick the principal that's based on your username when the service is nfs

 This replaces gssd-wrap, which accomplished the same thing.
 However gssd-wrap was sort of a hack, that could conceivably